Diesel-Net/drone-discord/README.md

 - Discord Bot
   - Posts drone build logs in specific channel
   - Use [discord.py](https://pypi.org/project/discord.py/)
+    - Just to display online/offline status
+      - Periodically hit a healthcheck endpoint on the api?

   - Create a new message on every new build
     - "Build started"